Edward Yang

-Edward Yang (楊德昌 (Yáng Déchāng); November 6, 1947 – June 29, 2007) was a Taiwanese filmmaker.
-Yang, along with fellow auteurs Hou Hsiao-hsien and Tsai Ming-liang, was one of the leading film-makers of the Taiwanese New Wave and Taiwanese cinema.
+Edward Yang (楊德昌 (Yáng Déchāng); November 6, 1947 – June 29, 2007) was a Taiwanese and American filmmaker.
+He rose to prominence as a pioneer in the Taiwanese New Wave of the 1980s, alongside fellow auteurs Hou Hsiao-hsien and Tsai Ming-liang.
+Yang was regarded as one of the greatest filmmakers of Taiwanese cinema.
 He won the Best Director Award at Cannes for his 2000 film Yi Yi.

 Youth and early career

-Yang was born in Shanghai in 1947, and grew up in Taipei, Taiwan.
-After studying Electrical Engineering in National Chiao Tung University (located in Hsinchu, Taiwan), where he received his bachelor's degree (BSEE), he enrolled in the graduate program at the University of Florida, where he received his master's degree in electrical engineering in 1974.
+Yang was born in Shanghai in 1947, where his parents worked for a bank.
+His family fled mainland China for Taiwan in 1949 following the defeat of the Kuomintang, and Yang grew up in Taipei.
+After studying electrical engineering in National Chiao Tung University (located in Hsinchu, Taiwan), where he received his bachelor's degree (BSEE), he enrolled in the graduate program at the University of Florida, where he received his master's degree in electrical engineering in 1974.
 During this time and briefly afterwards, Yang worked at the Center for Informatics Research at the University of Florida.
 Yang always had a great interest in film ever since he was a child, but put away his aspirations in order to pursue a career in the high-tech industry.

 A brief enrollment at USC Film School after graduating with his M.S.E.E. convinced Yang that the world of film was not for him – he thought USC film school's teaching methodologies were too commercial and mainstream oriented.
 Yang then applied and was accepted into Harvard's architecture school, the Harvard Graduate School of Design, but decided not to attend.
 Thereafter, he went to Seattle to work in microcomputers and defense software.

 While working in Seattle, Yang came across the Werner Herzog film Aguirre, the Wrath of God (1972): this encounter rekindled Yang's passion for film and introduced him to a wide range of classics in world and European cinema.
 Yang was particularly inspired by the films of Italian director Michelangelo Antonioni (Antonioni's influence has shown up in some of Yang's later works).
 He married Taiwanese pop-singer and music legend Tsai Chin in May 1985.
-They divorced in August 1995, and he subsequently married pianist Kai-Li Peng (彭鎧立).
+They divorced in August 1995, and he subsequently married pianist Kaili Peng (彭鎧立).